severissimo/severissimo/README.md

-👋 Olar, @severissimo aqui!

-A retired athlete learning tech.
+👋 A retired athlete learning tech.

-I’m currently learning HTML, CSS, JS and Cypress
+I’m currently learning Cypress, JS and Node.

 <!---
 severissimo/severissimo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.